jaredbest/output-ptv-vissim-parking-lot-occupancy-to-csv/README.md

 ## Instructions

-1. With your network open in PTV Vissim, open the Scripts list.
+1. With a network open in PTV Vissim, open the Scripts list.

 2. Create an entry in the Scripts list with the following attributes: